Sharv-d/Ecommerce/README.md

 # Ecommerce

- A ecommerce website with laravel and tailwindcss
+A ecommerce website with laravel(4.1.1) and tailwindcss